 - Fully accomplished

-Use the following success criteria to evaluate your pupils' progress:
+Use the following success criteria to evaluate your students' progress:

-- The pupils are able to program their Driving Base to react to lines using the Colour Sensor.
+- Students can program their Driving Base to react to lines using the Colour Sensor.

-- The pupils can use an ‘IF / ELSE’ statement in their program to make a simple line-follower.
+- Students can use an "IF ELSE" statement in their program to make a simple line-follower.

-- The pupils can optimise their line-following program to be more accurate.
+- Students can optimise their line-following program to be more accurate.

-Have each pupil choose the brick that they feel best represents their performance.
+Have each student choose the brick that they feel best represents their performance.

-- Blue: We've made our Driving Base stop at a perpendicular line.
+- Blue: We've made our Driving Base stop at a perpendicular.